nathanrpage97/sbs/README.md

 buffer may be modified, but the string itself will stay the same.
 This is important as it is much more likely for an SBS operation to fail than SDS due to the bounded buffer size vs a failed malloc.

+## Non-Goals

+- Shared buffer for multiple strings.
+Use the SBS creation macros to help keep the buffers separate.
+- (Currently) these functions may not be the most performant as possible (PRs welcome).